Coming To Our Senses

 That's why this course is for you, and you alone, to create and sustain a pleasurable dialogue with your own body.

-This 12 week course offers ample time for experiential practice, mini-breaks to digest learning, and dialogue among participants as an antidote to these issues.
+This (usually 12 week) course offers ample time for experiential practice, mini-breaks to digest learning, and dialogue among participants as an antidote to these issues.

 You will not be required to learn massive amounts of information faster than your body can process.
 What you learn can improve your work, but it can also improve your life outside of work.